 Bud Carter is a director of Wells REIT and Wells REIT II and a trustee of the Wells Family of Real Estate Funds.
-He currently serves as a chairman for TEC International, an organization designed to aid corporate executives in the sharing of ideas on ways to improve the management and profitability of their respective companies.
-As a chairman, Mr. Carter facilitates monthly meetings for groups of executives and meets individually with each member of the group on a monthly basis.
-TEC International has more than 10,000 presidents and CEOs who are members.
-In addition, Mr. Carter was the first Chairman of the organization recruited in Atlanta and currently serves as chairman of three groups, each comprised of approximately 15 noncompeting CEOs and presidents.
+He currently serves as Senior Vice President for The Executive Committee, an international organization established to aid presidents and CEOs in the sharing of ideas on ways to improve the management and profitability of their respective companies.
+The Executive Committee operates in numerous large cities throughout the United States, Canada, Australia, France, Italy, Malaysia, Brazil, the United Kingdom, and Japan.
+The Executive Committee has more than 12,000 presidents and CEOs who are members.
+In addition, Mr. Carter was the first Chairman of the organization recruited in Atlanta and still serves as Chairman of the first two groups formed in Atlanta, each comprised of 16 noncompeting CEOs and presidents.
 See "Certain Relationships and Related Transactions" below.

-Mr. Carter serves on the board of directors of Creative Storage Systems, Inc., DiversiTech Corporation and Wavebase9.
-He is a graduate of the University of Missouri where he earned degrees in journalism and social psychology.
+Mr. Carter serves on the board of directors of Creative Storage Systems, Inc., DiversiTech Corporation, Wavebase9, and The Rockbridge Commercial Bank.
+He is a graduate of the University of

+Missouri where he earned degrees in journalism and social psychology.
 Mr. Carter was an award-winning broadcast news director and anchorman for several radio and television stations in the Midwest for over 20 years.
 From 1975 to 1980, Mr. Carter served as General Manager of WTAZ-FM, a radio station in Peoria, Illinois and served as editor and publisher of The Peoria Press, a weekly business and political journal in Peoria, Illinois.
 From 1981 until 1989, Mr. Carter was also an owner and General Manager of Transitions, Inc., a corporate outplacement company in Atlanta, Georgia.

 William H. Keogler, Jr. is a director of Wells REIT and a trustee of the Wells Family of Real Estate Funds.
 He was employed by Brooke Bond Foods, Inc. as a Sales Manager from June 1965 to September 1968.
-From July 1968 to December 1974, Mr. Keogler was employed by Kidder Peabody &

-Company, Inc. and Dupont, Glore, Forgan as a corporate bond salesman responsible for managing the industrial corporate bond desk and the utility bond area.
+From July 1968 to December 1974, Mr. Keogler was employed by Kidder Peabody & Company, Inc. and Dupont, Glore, Forgan as a corporate bond salesman responsible for managing the industrial corporate bond desk and the utility bond area.
 From December 1974 to July 1982, Mr. Keogler was employed by Robinson-Humphrey, Inc. as the Director of Fixed Income Trading Departments responsible for all municipal bond trading and municipal research, corporate and government bond trading, unit trusts and SBA/FHA loans, as well as the oversight of the publishing of the Robinson-Humphrey Southeast Unit Trust, a quarterly newsletter.
 Mr. Keogler was elected to the Board of Directors of Robinson-Humphrey, Inc. in 1982.
 From July 1982 to October 1984, Mr. Keogler was Executive Vice President, Chief Operating Officer, Chairman of the Executive Investment Committee and member of the board of directors and Chairman of the MFA Advisory Board for the Financial Service Corporation.
 He was responsible for the creation of a full service trading department specializing in general securities with emphasis on municipal bonds and municipal trusts.
 Under his leadership, Financial Service Corporation grew to over 1,000 registered representatives and over 650 branch offices.
 In March 1985, Mr. Keogler founded Keogler, Morgan & Company, Inc., a full service brokerage firm, and Keogler Investment Advisory, Inc., in which he served as Chairman of the Board, President and Chief Executive Officer.
 In January 1997, both companies were sold to SunAmerica, Inc., a publicly traded New York Stock Exchange company.
 Mr. Keogler continued to serve as President and Chief Executive Officer of these companies until his retirement in January 1998.

-Mr. Keogler serves on the Board of Trustees of Senior Citizens Services of Atlanta.
-He graduated from Adelphi University in New York where he earned a degree in psychology.
+Mr. Keogler graduated from Adelphi University in New York where he earned a degree in psychology.